Puffy vs TempurPedic Mattress Comparison

-We just briefly discussed how a person’s body weight affects the feel of a mattress, but we also want to note that we don’t usually recommend all foam mattresses like Puffy to folks who weigh 250+ lbs.
+We don’t usually recommend all foam mattresses like Puffy to folks who weigh 250+ lbs.

-Coils provide bi-directional support, and typically make a mattress more durable and long lasting.
-So in summary, we think heavy and obese people should consider a TEMPUR-Adapt hybrid model first.
-Puffy is best for petite to medium sized individuals, and the mattresses in the TEMPUR-Adapt series accommodate all body types.
+Coils provide bi-directional support and typically make a mattress more durable and long lasting.
+We think heavy and obese people should consider a TEMPUR-Adapt hybrid model first.
+Puffy is best for petite to medium-sized individuals, and the mattresses in the TEMPUR-Adapt series accommodate all body types.

 - Would you want a mattress with a machine washable cover?
 It sounds like Puffy might be the winner.

-- Are you a shopper on a budget?
+- Are you on a budget?
 Puffy is the more affordable option.

-Next, they each offer a risk-free trial-period so you can make sure you’re 100% satisfied with your mattress.
-You’ll get 101 nights with Puffy, and 90 nights with TempurPedic.
-We think 3+ should be plenty of time for you to decide if you do or don’t like your new bed.
+Next, they each offer a risk-free trial-period so you can make sure you’re satisfied with your mattress.
+You’ll get 101 nights with Puffy and 90 nights with Tempur-Pedic.
+Both trial periods should be plenty of time for you to decide if you do or don’t like your new bed.

-If you get to the end of your trial and you decide you want to return it, it’ll be free with Puffy but you’ll have to pay more than $100 to return your TempurPedic.
-We don’t love the fact they don’t offer free returns, but we understand because there are a few extra costs that come along with White Glove Delivery.
+If you get to the end of your trial and you decide you want to return it, it’ll be free with Puffy, but you’ll have to pay more than $100 to return your Tempur-Pedic.
+We don’t love the fact it doesn’t offer free returns, but we understand because there are a few extra costs that come along with white-glove delivery.